vitalets/yc-serverless-live-debug-original/README.md

 ```

 #### Debug several functions
-To debug several functions simultaneously you can setup routing by url:
+To debug several functions you can setup routing by url:
 ```ts
 import { defineConfig } from '@vitalets/live-debug';
 import { Handler } from '@yandex-cloud/function-types';